2022 Division B & C InvitationalsExplore campus and challenge yourself at our alumni-run tournaments.

-The Division C tournament will be held on Saturday, January 16, 2021.
+The Division B tournament will begin on Saturday, January 15, 2022 at 9AM CT.

-The Division B tournament will be held on Saturday, January 23, 2021.
+The Division C tournament will begin on Saturday, January 22, 2022 at 9AM CT.

 Rules and Guidelines